 1Do you take nearly full or barely used toiletries?

-Unfortunately we do not accept nearly full or barely used products.
-We know this seems wasteful but can't accept them due to health and safety restrictions.
-We also believe in empowering dignity; Just as you wouldn't give an already used product as a gift, we want to show our recipients the same respect.
+Unfortunately, we only accept new or unused complete products.
+We know this seems wasteful but can't accept open or used products due to health and safety restrictions.
+We also believe in empowering dignity; just as you wouldn't give an already used product as a gift, we want to show our recipients the same respect.
+We can however accept part multipacks of items that are individually packaged.

 2Do you take open packs of tampons?

-3Do you take open packs of diposable nappies?
+3Do you take open packs of disposable nappies?

 Yes.
-It is not unusual for a baby or toddler to grow out of a size of nappy part way through a packet or box of nappies.
-Parents may have tried or accidentally purchased a new brand which didn’t suit their child or they might have left spare nappies in a different bag, in the car or at the grandparents’ house only to find that once again their child had grown out of them.
-Rather than throw them away we’ll distribute them support families in crisis or in need such as women’s shelters and refuges, mothers facing homelessness, parenting support organisations and community organisations.
+It is not unusual for a baby or toddler to grow out of a size of nappy part- way through a packet or box of nappies.
+Parents may have tried or accidentally purchased a new brand which didn’t suit their child, or they might have left spare nappies in a different bag, in the car or at the grandparents’ house only to find that once again their child had grown out of them.
+Rather than throw them away we’ll distribute them to support families in crisis or in need such as women’s shelters and refuges, mothers facing homelessness, parenting support organisations and community organisations.
+Please donate any loose nappies bagged up.

-4Do you accept cloth nappies and reusable sanitry pads?
+4Do you accept cloth nappies and reusable period pads?

-We do not accept cloth nappies or reuseable sanitary products.
-Unfortunately these are not practical for the families and girls we assist as they do not have access to private laundering facilities.
-On average a baby can use 50-70 nappies a week which requires a significant cost and time commitment to laundering.
-The families and girls we assist are already facing very stressful circumstances so we aim to provide them with the easiest options possible.
-We do try where possible to give out moon cups but in truth there is not huge demand and we have a surplus in storage.
-Many of those in temporary accommodation or homeless don't have frequent access to the cleaning and sanitation facilities required.
-Some religious groups and cultures do not accept or encourage internal methods of protection.
-Many of our users are young girls and most pulbic and school loos have washing faciliites outside of the cubicle.
+We are happy to accept cloth nappies and reusable period pads, cups and pants.
+These products can be a huge support to many individuals, reducing monthly costs ongoing.
+However, these products can be unsuitable for some, so our teams will work with their community partners to distribute the items accordingly.
+Nappies: The use of nappies each week requires a significant cost and time commitment to laundering.
+Many families and girls we assist are already facing very stressful circumstances, so we aim to provide them with the easiest options possible.
+Many of those in temporary accommodation or homeless don't have frequent access to the cleaning and sanitation facilities required for reusable products.
+Period products: Some religious groups and cultures do not accept or encourage internal methods of protection.
+Many of our users are young girls and most public and school loos have washing facilities outside of the cubicle.

 5Do you accept make-up?

-We love make-up and these are always greatly appreciated.
-Mascara and lipstick can make a huge difference to someone's mood and confidence.
+We love make-up!
+These items are always greatly appreciated and can make a huge difference to someone's wellbeing and confidence.
 For health and safety reasons we can only take new and unused make-up.

 6What products don't you accept?